Jonathan Vilma

-Jonathan Polynice Vilma (born April 16, 1982) is a former American football linebacker and current Fox NFL analyst.
-He played college football at the University of Miami, winning a National Championship in 2001.
-He went on to be drafted by the New York Jets in the first round of the 2004 NFL Draft.
+Jonathan Polynice Vilma (born April 16, 1982) is an American color analyst and former professional football player in the National Football League (NFL).
+He played as a linebacker and was a three-time Pro Bowl selection.

+Vilma played college football for the Miami Hurricanes, winning a national championship in 2001.
+He was selected by the New York Jets in the first round of the 2004 NFL draft.
 Vilma won a Super Bowl championship with the New Orleans Saints.
 He serves as a color analyst for the NFL on Fox.
 He previously worked at ESPN as a college football commentator and studio analyst.
 Vilma was elected as a member of the Orange Bowl Committee in 2018.

-Early years
+Early life

-Vilma was born in East Harlem Neighborhood of New York City to Haitian immigrant parents.
-His family moved to Coral Springs, Florida when Vilma was 6 years old, where he attended G.W.
-Carver Middle School and later Coral Gables Senior High School, where he was a teammate of Pro Bowl running back Frank Gore.
+Vilma was born in the East Harlem neighborhood of New York City to Haitian immigrant parents.
+His family moved to Coral Gables, Florida, when Vilma was 6 years old, where he attended G. W. Carver Middle School and later Coral Gables Senior High School, where he was a teammate of Pro Bowl running back Frank Gore.